staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/secret-scanner.md

 ### Resolve detected secrets

 Team Admins and [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can review the [default](#default-alerts) and [custom](#custom-alerts) secrets that the Secret Scanner has found in the **Secrets detected** tab of the [Secret Scanner dashboard](https://go.postman.co/settings/team/secret-scanner/findings).
-You can filter findings by workspace visibility type, workspace name, and secret type.
+You can filter findings by visibility type, workspace name, and secret type.
 To view the details for a detected secret, select it from the list.

 > Admins and Super Admins can access all identified secrets within a team, including ones in public workspaces.
 Workspace Admins can also view secrets within the workspaces they manage.